pas-audio-server/pas-core/README.md

 *Breaking news:*

-pas is now playing multiple streams of audio simultaneously that were requested from a remote client - it's alive! it's ALIVE.
-IT'S ALIVE
+**pas is now playing multiple streams of audio simultaneously that were requested from a remote client.**

+**As Gene Wilder said: it's alive! it's ALIVE.
+IT'S ALIVE**

 ## Sponsors